redhat-openstack/website/source/uncategorized/deploying-rdo-using-foreman.html.md

 ##### Hostname and FQDN

-Each VM should have hostname and FQDN configured, and it should be able to reach other VMs by their full FQDNs.
+Each VM should have hostname and FQDN configured, and it should be able to reach other VMs by their FQDNs.

 *   Set up hostname on each VM in `/etc/sysconfig/network`.
+Also run `hostname <new name>` so that the changes take effect immediately.

 <!-- -->

-*   Put a complete set of FQDN configuration into `/etc/hosts`.
+*   Put a complete set of FQDN configuration into `/etc/hosts` on each VM.
 The last item on each line matches respective VM hostnames.
-This config will be the same on all VMs:
+This config will be exactly the same on all VMs:

 <!-- -->